jsyang/celestial/README.md

     - only planet to colonize is a planet with defunct colony and fighter

 - fighter AI
-    - return to planet for repair
+    - return to spaceport for repair
     - return to planet for upgrade
     - land on planet to colonize

 ## TODOs

+- better HUD
+    - nearest star / nearest planet is like the enemy indicator from XEvil (screen borders)
+    - make a more advanced galaxy radar

 - special button when docked to planet:
     - pick up unused upgrades